Democrats, trying everything, fail to derail Amy Coney Barrett confirmation

 That’s notable.
 Not because it’s Barrett.
 But just because that’s the way things just seem to go down on Capitol Hill.

-We’ve had other charges arise just after a confirmation hearing concludes with other Supreme Court nominees.
+We’ve had other charges arise just after a Supreme Court confirmation hearing concludes.
 Consider the allegations leveled by law professor Anita Hill at Justice Clarence Thomas in 1991.
 That came after Thomas’s hearings wrapped up.

-An eerily similar scenario unfolded in 2018 with Justice Brett Kavanaugh.
+An eerily similar scenario unfolded in 2018 with now-Justice Brett Kavanaugh.
 Allegations from Christine Blasey Ford also emerged after Kavanaugh’s hearings were complete.

 But Barrett is hurtling toward confirmation.